ritterchen123/dotfiles/README.md

 # Simons's dotfiles

 * These are my dotfiles that I use on my laptop.
 They are forked from [Paul Irish's Dotfiles](https://github.com/paulirish/dotfiles) and adjusted to my personal needs and preferences.
+* This README is also largely Paul Irish's README.

 ## Setup
 #### installing & using